sergelhomme/Network_Analysis/README.md

 ## Introduction

 Here you can find different versions of the plugin.
-Each folder above correspond to a version.
+Each folder above correspond to a version of the plugin.

 For QGIS 2.x please use Network\_Analysis\_1\_4